cdapio/cdap/cdap-docs/hydrator-manual/source/introduction.rst

 - What is Hydrator
 - What is a Pipeline

-  - Types of pipeline (Batch and realtime)
+  - Types of Pipeline (Batch and Real-time)

-- What is a plugin
+- What is a Plugin

-  - Types of plugins
+  - Types of Plugins

 - Hydrator Studio